-Founded in 2002, FACT now has 5 partners and 9 employees, all of whom are based out of our Times Square office at 1501 Broadway.
-The five partners (see individual bios below) each bring decades of actuarial consulting experience from other well know actuarial and accounting firms.
+Founded in 2002, FACT now has 6 partners plus 9 employees, all of whom are based out of our Times Square office at 1501 Broadway.
+The six partners (see individual bios below) each bring decades of actuarial consulting experience from other well know actuarial and accounting firms.
 This experience has cultivated a vast network of professionals (actuaries, accountants, lawyers, investment advisors, plan administrators, vendor representatives, etc.) serving the multiemployer world, as well as the pension and welfare fund office administrators who are keeping the multiemployer world going strong.

 Jason Ahl, FCA, MAAA, EA

 Jason joined FACT in 2005 after having spent more than 10 years as an actuarial consultant with Watson Wyatt Worldwide.
 He is a consulting actuary with over 20 years of experience in consulting on issues related to qualified and non-qualified pension plans, medical, dental, and life insurance plans.
 His extensive experience includes consulting on issues relating to the Affordable Care Act, plan design, financial projections, mergers and acquisitions, divestitures, early retirement windows, withdrawal liability, union negotiations, as well as ERISA funding, accounting under FAS 35, 87, 88, 106, 112, and 132, SOP 92-6 and SOP 01-2, international accounting under FRS 17 and IAS 19.
 Throughout his career, Jason has worked with a wide range of clients including multi-employer funds, public-sector funds, multi-national single-employer plans, and multi-employer plans.
 He has presented at educational seminars sponsored by the International Foundation of Employee Benefits Plans (IFEBP) and has served as a member of its Professionals Committee since 2013.